alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 - automatic drug injection systems designed to execute human beings by the administering of lethal chemical substances
 - electric shock belts designed to restrain human beings by the administering electric shocks with a no-load voltage over 10,000 volts

-## Trafficking, brokering and arranging sales or movements
+## Brokering and arranging sales or movements

-You must have a trade control licence if you or your company is involved in trafficking or brokering goods on the UK strategic export control lists that could be used for restraint or inhumane treatment.
+You must have a trade control licence if you or your company is involved in brokering goods on the UK strategic export control lists that could be used for restraint or inhumane treatment.

 Trafficking and brokering can include anything that helps to transfer items from one non-EU country to another.
 For example: